A Guide for Collaborating with The Carpentries on Grants

 Workshops - SherAaron Hurt

-We invite you to include The Carpentries in your grant to support workshops, membership, and instructor training whether you apply as an individual institution or as a consortium.
-We are also happy to collaborate on grant proposals that support our mission, values, and existing priorities (e.g. curriculum and community development, equity, and inclusion).
+We’d like to invite you to include The Carpentries in your grant to support workshops, membership, and instructor training, whether you apply as an individual institution or as a consortium.
+We are also happy to collaborate on grant proposals that support our mission, core values, and current priorities.
 This guide should be used as a resource in advance of proposal development.

 How is The Carpentries Funded?